 Now, I don’t want to judge anyone here.
 I’ve certainly been guilty of window shopping and browsing online retailers to waste time.
 Most of the time I wind up walking away with nothing (luckily).
 But, occasionally, I might spend money on things I never even thought about buying before.
+If you do this too much though, it can easily derail your budget.

 If you ever find yourself shopping to waste time, then refer to the 10-second rule.
 Take 10 seconds to consider making a purchase.
 If you can’t decide that you definitely need that item, then walk away.
 You can continue to think about it and maybe get it later.
 This also gives you a chance to shop for a better deal if you don’t need the item immediately.